celery/celery/docs/userguide/tasks.rst

 :chord: The unique id of the chord this task belongs to (if the task
         is part of the header).

-:correlation_id: Custom ID used for e.g. de-duplication.
+:correlation_id: Custom ID used for things like de-duplication.

 :args: Positional arguments.